 415 items of correspondence written by Miss Broome to her parents whilst working at Abydos between 1927 and 1937.

-A few letters include drawings/maps; seven letters include photographs (111, 123, 273-276, and 279); letter 337 includes a newspaper cutting; some other letters mention the enclosure of additional items which are now lost.
+A few letters include drawings/maps; seven letters include photographs (111, 123, 273-276, and 279); letter 337 includes a newspaper cutting; many of the letters include the original envelopes in which they were sent; some other letters mention the enclosure of additional items which are now lost.

 Appraisal, destruction and scheduling

 Conditions of access and use area